Michael Benson

 Helen Housley, professor emeritus

 Helen Housley received her Ph.D. from the University of Maryland where she researched the role of the female director in the American Theatre.
-In addition to being an accomplished director (whose recent work at UMW includes Medea, The Country Wife, The Complete Works of Shakespeare (abridged) [revised] and our first-ever virtual production, Much Ado About Nothing), Helen is a specialist in the Lessac technique and served the department as its primary vocal instructor and coach.
+In addition to being an accomplished director (whose recent work at UMW includes Medea, The Country Wife, The Complete Works of Shakespeare (abridged) [revised] and our first-ever virtual production, Much Ado About Nothing), she is a specialist in the Lessac technique and served the department as its primary vocal instructor and coach.

 Email: hhousley@umw.edu